 More controls on the way

 In an August blog post, Google provided some additional timelines with insights into what they’ve been working on for further controls within Google Meet.
-Many of the awaited features, such as breakout rooms were also announced as a coming part of the Enterprise for Education package.
-Some of the additional controls which were being made available for all versions of G Suite for Education are:
+Many of the awaited features, such as breakout rooms were also announced as a coming part of the Education Plus package.
+Some of the additional controls which were being made available for all versions of Google Workspace for Education are:

 Prohibit participants from rejoining meetings after they’ve been ejected more than twice